 1) Appointment day

-- On the day you plan to have the G spot Augmentation/Amplification, On the day you plan to have the G spot Augmentation, you have to refrain from drinking water or food for at least 6 hours prior to the procedure.
+- On the day you plan to have the G spot Augmentation/Amplification, you have to refrain from drinking water or food for at least 6 hours prior to the procedure.

-- If you are a good candidate for the G spot Augmentation, our medical staff will assess your vital signs and help you sign and review the proper consent forms, which give us permission to perform the procedure on you.
-Then a staff nurse will review the post-operative care instructions you need to do after the procedure and will guide you through the process of payment.
+- If you are a good candidate for the G spot Augmentation/Amplification, our medical staff will assess your vital signs, help you sign, and review the proper consent forms, which give us permission to perform the procedure on you.
+Then a staff nurse will review the post-operative care instructions, which you need to do after the procedure, and will guide you through the process of payment.